-In the same way that careless pesticide use may contribute to ill health in cannabis consumers, so too can sub-par extraction methods.
 Specifically, the presence of plant waxes in impure cannabis concentrates may contribute to a condition known as lipid pneumonia and the chronic cough, chest pain, and breathing difficulty that accompanies it.

 The Facts About Lipid Pneumonia

-The most common substance contributing to lipid pneumonia is mineral oil-based laxatives that “go down the wrong pipe” so-to-say (or rather, they enter the windpipe instead of the esophagus), but can occur with the misuse of oils in foods and nasal drops, overexposure of oils in the workplace, or through the consumption of sub-standard vaporizer cartridges and e-juices.
+The most common substance contributing to lipid pneumonia is mineral oil-based additives that “go down the wrong pipe” so-to-say (or rather, they enter the windpipe instead of the esophagus), but can occur with the misuse of oils in foods and nasal drops, overexposure of oils in the workplace, or through the consumption of sub-standard vaporizer cartridges and e-juices.

 Waxy Concentrates are a Risk Factor

 Cannabis also contains plant waxes.
-Unless concentrated cannabis products go through a dewaxing or winterization process, they will retain much of their wax content which could lead to lipid pneumonia, especially if it is inhaled regularly and in high concentrations (concern is even greater for consumers over 65 years old).
+Unless concentrated cannabis products go through a dewaxing or winterization process, they will retain much of their wax content which could lead to lipid pneumonia, especially if it is inhaled regularly and in high concentrations (concern is even more significant for consumers over 65 years old).
 Though much of the industry is going away with waxy concentrates either by distilling their products or by dewaxing them, the black market and those with little concern (or understanding) of the health risks associated with waxy weed continue to distribute these unsafe cannabis products.
 Vaporizer companies that use oils as thinning agents, for example, or those who use cold ethanol or low-grade rosin extraction methods are especially risky for consumers.

 The Importance of Dabbing Quality Concentrates

-When it comes to your health, every measure should be taken to prevent against unnecessary risks – especially throughout the dabbing process.
+When it comes to your health, every measure should be taken to prevent unnecessary risks – especially throughout the dabbing process.
 As mentioned above, many commercial manufacturers have refined their processes to remove unwanted plant waxes and lipids from the final product.
 However, it’s still wise to do your research before inhaling anything into your lungs.
-And if you’re still shopping on the black market, you need to be especially careful.
-In an unregulated setting, not only are lipids and waxes cause for concern, but residual solvent levels from home extraction operations can well exceed the legal limits for commercial standards.
+And if you’re still shopping on the black market, you need to be even more vigilant.
+In an unregulated setting, not only are lipids and waxes cause concern, but residual solvent levels from home extraction operations can well exceed the legal limits for commercial standards.
 With this being said, we can’t stress the importance of dabbing quality cannabis concentrates enough.
 To help you find the best products for your needs, here are a few key tips to think about: